 Hospitals and Healthcare

 During my time teaching I developed an understanding of Vietnamese culture with a lot of help from my students.
-As a business English teacher, the majority of my students were 20-30 year old middle-income Vietnamese who would also educated me on the bribing culture within the city.
+As a business English teacher the majority of my students were 20-30 year old middle-income Vietnamese who kindly educated me on the bribing culture within the city.
 I would teach them English and they would tell me tales of corruption and deceit!

 so I said hell yeah!

 I politely declined both offers.
 Obviously.

 Unfortunately Vietnam is pretty famous for it’s terrible role in illegal wildlife trade.

 Whilst in Hanoi I had contact with Education for Nature Vietnam (ENV), the first conservation NGO focused on stopping the prolific wildlife trade in the country.
 I knew that Vietnam had one of the biggest markets for illegal wildlife products but I soon learned that the trade wasn’t organised by camo-clad, machete wielding, animal killers, but by smartly dressed officials.

 Sitting at the comfort of their desks these officials would orchestrate the imports and exports and take hefty bribes in order to turn a blind eye to the highest bidders.
 This included exporting endangered animals from protected areas and facilitating illegal logging operations happening on the Northern border of Laos.